1292 Advanced Programmable Video System

 |Added to Museum||MPU 2000: March 22, 2018|

 The hardware was then licensed to and sold by other companies as well.
-Along with Radofin, Acetronic, Audiosonic, Aureac, Fountain, Grandstand, Grundig, Hanimex, Interton, ITMC, Karvan, Lansay, Palson, Prinztronic, Rowtron, Societe Occitane Electronique, TRQ, Videomaster, Voltmace, and Waddington sold variations of the system.
+Along with Radofin, Acetronic, Audio Sonic, Aureac, Fountain, Grandstand, Grundig, Hanimex, Interton, ITMC, Lansay, Palson, Prinztronic, Société occitane d'électronique, Teleng, TRQ, Videomaster, Voltmace, and Waddingtons sold variations of the system.

-In all, Twenty-five different hardware compatible consoles were released by twenty different companies throughout Europe and Oceania from 1976 to 1983.
+In all, Twenty-five different hardware-compatible consoles were released under twenty different brands throughout Europe and Oceania from 1976 to 1983.

 There is little difference in hardware between the 1292 Advanced Programmable Video System compatible consoles, as they are all hardware compatible with each other.
 All of the consoles contain a Radofin XM-2050 PCB with a Signetics 2650A CPU.
 The consoles use 32-pin cartridges, although some systems do have differently shaped cartridges which would require an adapter to play on other systems.